Your Horoscope This Week: November 9 To 15

 AdvertisementADVERTISEMENT

-From November 13 to 15, the Moon in Virgo energizes your community, friendship, and long-term vision sector, and it’s here to help you sift through the noise.
-You’re realizing which social circles genuinely support your evolution and which ones subtly hold you back.
+From November 14 to 16, the Moon in Virgo energises your community, friendship, and long-term vision sector, and it’s here to help you sift through the noise.
+You’re realising which social circles genuinely support your evolution and which ones subtly hold you back.
 Take stock of who you’re spending your precious time with.
 Are your connections reciprocal, or are you always the one holding space?
-Let the Virgo Moon guide you to organize your goals into tangible steps — no need for perfection.
+Let the Virgo Moon guide you to organise your goals into tangible steps — no need for perfection.
 Just discernment, honesty, and a soft plan to carry you through these retrograde waters.

 Sagittarius Sun & Rising: